niemasd/How-to-Teach-Online/teach_online/academic_integrity.md

 In a class of *n* = 100 students, we would have 100/2 = 50 cheating pairs and out of 100(99)/2 = 4,950 total pairs of students
 (just over 1% of all pairs of students).
-Thus, we can use the distribution of all pairwise MESS calculations as an approximation of the null distribution:
+Thus, we can use the distribution of all pairwise MESS calculations as an approximation of the null distribution, and we can try to identify collaboration by looking at outliers of this distribution.

 ```{figure} ../images/mess_distribution.png
 ---